unifycoin/unifysight-api/README.md

   Check util/sync.js --help for options, particularly -D to erase the current DB.

   *NOTE*: there is no need to run this manually since the historic synchronization is built in into the web application.
-Running *potsight-api* normally will trigger the historic sync automatically.
+Running *unifysight-api* normally will trigger the historic sync automatically.

 ### DB storage requirement

-To store the blockchain and address related information, *potsight-api* uses LevelDB.
+To store the blockchain and address related information, *unifysight-api* uses LevelDB.
 Two DBs are created: txs and blocks.
 By default these are stored on

-  ``~/.potsight/``
+  ``~/.unifysight/``

 This can be changed at config/config.js.

 ## Development

-To run *potsight-api* locally for development with grunt:
+To run *unifysight-api* locally for development with grunt:

 ```$ NODE_ENV=development grunt```